Schedule a free consultation

 If you face a DWI charge arising out of your arrest on private land, then you need experienced legal counsel to defend the charge.
 Houston DWI Lawyer of the Year Doug Murphy helps clients successfully defend DWI charges, even those that arise from arrest on private lands.
 Know your DWI rights and the rights you have to minimize the negative impact of a DWI arrest.
 Retain DWI defense attorney Doug Murphy to preserve and enforce your rights.

 As a Board Certified DWI attorney and one of only two Texas lawyers holding both DWI Board Certification and Criminal Law Certification, Doug Murphy has the experience to aggressively defend DWI charges arising from arrests on private land.
 Doug Murphy can also help you defend related charges like trespassing or disorderly conduct while managing the collateral consequences of a DWI arrest.
-Contact Doug Murphy Law Firm, P.C. online or at 713-229-8333 to discuss your case today.
+Contact Murphy & McKinney Law Firm, P.C. online or at 713-229-8333 to discuss your case today.
 Trust Texas DWI attorney Doug Murphy with your DWI defense.

 Back to Top